openpaymentseurope/samples/CreateConsent/README.md

 C# .NET Core example implementation of creation, authorization and use of an AIS consent for Open Payments Europe AB:s NextGen REST API:s.
 This example demonstrates how to implement a full flow of creating, authorising and using a Consent, supporting OAuthRedirect, Redirect and Decoupled SCA approaches with the end user.
+Please note that this is a simplified implementation with a pedagogic purpose of explaing the flow.
+A production implementation obviously needs more attention to error handling, dealing with asynchronicity and concurrency of multiple consent processing requests.

 # Prerequisites